jayshreeanand/rapid-rollup/README.md

 ## Espresso Turbo Rollup

-This is a fully functional rollup using Espresso confirmations on our Decaf Testnet and Arbitrum Sepolia.
+This is a fully functional rollup using Espresso confirmations on Decaf Testnet and Arbitrum Sepolia.

 **Caffeinate & Code**